AbhiPawar5/Mushroom-Classification-using-Streamlit/README.md

 This code and idea is taken from Coursera's guided project - Build a Machine Learning Web App with Streamlit and Python

 ![Screenshot](Streamlit_UI.png)

+ The webapp is designed to classify whether the mushroom is edible or poisonous.
+You can find the dataset here : https://archive.ics.uci.edu/ml/datasets/Mushroom